Tag Archives: Apple

 Your iOS app may still be covertly tracking you, despite what Apple says

 Getty Images reader comments 68 with 46 posters participating, including story author Share this story Last year, Apple enacted App Tracking Transparency, a mandatory policy that forbids app makers from tracking user activity across other apps without first receiving those users’ explicit permission.
-Privacy advocates praised the initiative, and Facebook warned it would spell certain… Read More »
+Privacy advocates praised the initiative, and Facebook warned it would spell certain… Read More: Your iOS app may still be covertly tracking you, despite… »

 Apple rushes out patches for two zero-days threatening iOS and macOS users

 reader comments 41 with 32 posters participating, including story author Share this story Apple on Thursday released fixes for two critical zero-day vulnerabilities in iPhones, iPads, and Macs that give hackers dangerous access to the internals of the OSes the devices run on.
 Apple credited an anonymous researcher with discovering both vulnerabilities.
-The first vulnerability,… Read More »
+The first vulnerability,… Read More: Apple rushes out patches for two zero-days threatening iOS and… »

 Data-harvesting code in mobile apps sends user data to “Russia’s Google”